LiberatorUSA/GUCEF/README.md

 At this time GUCEF and GUCE have merged together and some parts of GUC and GU have been incorporated as well.
 Instead of being client-side focused at lot of the new development has focused on supporting services and generally back end development.

+## A bit of history
+Throughout the years various codebases were created and lessons learned  by the author.
+Slowly but surely a common core of code emerged that started growing organically.
+The original common core code base was partially lost a couple times due to data rentention issues and youngster backup practices, further constrained by a lack of financial resources.
+Various repositories were merged together, combining various partial backups to create the first version of the GUCEF repo.
+This first version found its public home on SourceForce.
+Originally CVS was used as the version control system, followed by SVN and later followed by Git.
+When the move to Git was contemplated a new home for the open source repo was also considered.
+Due to growing open-source community popularity GitHub won the day as the new home for GUCEF and some related repos where it remains today.

+## About the author
+Aside from the dependencies almost all code in this repository was written by Dinand Vanvelzen.
+Dinand started programming as child during the 1980s, writing assembly code for the MSX which was a Philips designed take on a PC concept.
+Later on during the 1990s RAD programming principles became the new love afair via Borland Delphi followed by Borland C++ Builder.
+At this juncture the author had embarked upon professsional education in the dark arts of software engineering.
+A dual strategy was persued between application programming and back-end/lower-level programming which were distinct degrees at the time.
+During this time the codebase you find in this repository continued to grow and evolve as concepts blended and evolved.
+During the 2000s the author's main focus was on visualization, mostly 3D graphics both professsionally and as an intellectual curiosity making its way into this repository.
+Migration to the United States and starting a family slowed new development to a trickle for a good number of years before beginning to pick back up once the personal situation stabilized.
+It is during this phase that youthful idealism started to give way to pragmatism.
+Professionally the interventional heathcare domain gave way to enterprise healthcare which in turn later gave way to the financial sector.
+Subsequent new development has pragmatically focused on common needs in the author's professional life with the incidental oddball projects mixed in as a means to an end.

 ## mono-repo breakdown
 - /platform : this has the main platform modules having both concrete portable functionality and interfaces for utilizing additional functionality via plugins
 - /plugins : this has various plugins that can optionally be used to extend platform capabilities